Is It Safe to Travel to Nigeria in 2026?

 Solo Travelersvery high

-Solo travelers face a high risk of violent crime and kidnapping, particularly in areas like the Niger Delta and Northern Nigeria, where armed gangs operate frequently.
+Solo travelers face a high risk of violent crime and kidnapping, particularly in areas like the Niger Delta and Northern Nigeria, where armed gangs are prevalent.

 Business Travelershigh